How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 If you don’t like this approach and still want to have a 3:2 display, you will need to hide parts of the screen with a physical mat described in the articles by Rob and Josh.
 This is a great idea, and the now-discontinued Canadian Memento digital frames took the same approach.

-However, it is painful to have a large screen and then have to hide 20% of the display surface.
+However, having a large screen and then having to hide 20% of the display surface is painful.

-For a long time, I had decided that my next frame would use a physical mat, but when Jeff came up with the matting feature, I changed my mind.
+For a long time, I had decided that my next frame would use a physical mat, but I changed my mind when Jeff came up with the matting feature.

 What is different between a 32-inch frame coming from a 24-inch model?

-The first thing that you’ll notice when you unpack the 32-inch monitor is that it’s a lot heavier than the smaller model.
+When you unpack the 32-inch monitor, you’ll notice that it’s much heavier than the smaller model.

 I was worried if the aluminum frame would still be strong enough to support it.
 But alas, that seems to be the case.